Efficient Joint Estimation of Tracer Distribution and Background Signals in Magnetic Particle Imaging using a Dictionary Approach: Materials and Methods

 The proposed algorithm has two regularization parameters that need to be appropriately chosen. $\lambda$ is usually chosen relative to the ratio of Frobenius norm of the system matrix and its number of columns $\lambda = \tilde{\lambda} \frac{\text{trace}(\zbs S^\adj \zbs S)}{N}$~\cite{Knopp2010PhysMedBio}, which is also used in this work.
 Since the concentration in the measurement was chosen rather low, a rather high relative regularization parameters of $\tilde{\lambda} = 1.0$ was chosen.
-This value was also used in~\cite{knopp2019correction}, where it was found by visual inspection of the reconstructed images.
+This value was also used in~\cite{knopp2019correction} for the linear background subtraction method.
+There it was found by visual inspection of the reconstructed images.
 To reduce the complexity of parameter optimization we keep the regularization parameter $\lambda$ fixed for all reconstructions.
 In addition, we keep the number of Kaczmarz iterations fixed and use 20 iterations in all reconstructions.

 The second regularization parameter $\beta$ is used to adjust the influence of the background term $\beta \Vert \zb n\Vert_2^2$.
 In order to study the influence of $\beta$ on the reconstruction result we carried out reconstructions with Thus, $\beta$ is selected on a logarithmic scale to sample from a large range of values.